radar/ryanbigg.com/_posts/2021-04-07-view-components-the-missing-link.markdown

 That's much nicer!
 Our Ruby code is now where it belongs: in a _Ruby_ file.
 The code that converts the users to an array-of-hashes with `value` and `label` key now feels at home in this file and has stopped clogging up our ERB file.

-But where's our ERB code?
-That now lives in a separate view component file at `app/components/user_picker.html.erb`:
+But where's our ERB code that renders this React component?
+Isn't that back over in `app/views`?
+Well, yeah it is!
+But we can move that code now into the _other half_ of `view_component`, a special view component ERB file at `app/components/user_picker.html.erb`:

 ```erb
 <%= helpers.react_component "UserPicker", **props %>
 ```

+View component renders components using a combination of the Ruby class and the ERB template, both named the smae.

 To access the `react_component` helper, we need to use the `helpers` method provided by `view_component`.
 But there's not much difference here to what we had earlier in a view.